besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

  Private API Key.
 The endpoint will only return venues that are forecasted with this private API key.
 See [API keys](#api-reference) for more info.
  &nbsp;
 - **q** `string` <span style="color:orange">REQUIRED</span>
  Text query to search venues with a matching venue name (e.g. Whole Foods), or venue type (e.g. restaurants), and location (e.g. neighborhood, city, state or country).
+Max length `128` characters.
 You can use natural language to automatically add venue filters.
 See [Natural Language in a search query](#natural-language-in-the-search-query-as-filters)
  &nbsp;
 - **num** `int` <span style="color:blue">OPTIONAL</span>
 Maximum number of search results, with increments of 20 venues, and a range from `20` to `200`.